 4.7 From the early Ordnance Survey editions, it is clear that the original economic base of the settlement rested on two traditional farmsteads, Manor Farm to the east and Dyke Farm toward the western end of The Street.
-As the Nineteenth Century drew on, the Royal Oak opened to cater for increasing tourism and a brewery was established in the courtyard currently occupied by Aviation House.
-A smithy and a neighbouring Post Office were shown on the Ordnance Survey of 1873; the Post Office had relocated to purpose built premises at the western end of the village by 1887 and was extended in 1895.
+As the Nineteenth Century drew on, the Royal Oak opened to cater for increasing tourism, eventually displacing the ancient ale house in Oak Cottages behind and a brewery was established in the courtyard currently occupied by Aviation House.
+A smithy and a neighbouring Post Office were shown on the Ordnance Survey of

+1873; the Post Office had relocated to purpose built premises at the western end of the village by 1887 and was extended in 1895.
 During the inter-war period, the former smithy appears to have moved with the times and became a motor garage, which has survived to the present day.